 These Balsamic Baby Back Ribs are fall-off-the-bone tender and slathered in a garlicky, brown sugar, balsamic sauce with just a touch of "cayenne kick."
-Finger-licking good and perfect for summer grilling!
+This Balsamic Rib recipe is finger-licking good and perfect for summer grilling!

-The method B uses for cooking the ribs is “low and slow.”
-Cooking baby back ribs in the oven allows them to retain their nutrients and hearty flavor.
-It’s all very technical and there is an equation (AKA process) for it all, which is probably the reason B is so proficient at it.
+By cooking these baby back ribs in the oven allows them to retain their nutrients and hearty flavor.
+It’s all very technical and there is an equation or process to follow.

-The article "Slow Goes It" published by the Washington Post explains the science behind all this magic:
+There's an article published by the Washington Post "Slow Goes It", that explains the science behind all this magic:

 "…the significant action occurs when the meat's internal temperature is between 100 and 140 degrees.